-To operate the remote: Press the silver home button.
+To operate the remote:

+Press the silver home button.

 The main menu screen will appear.
-The components available for remo

 The components available for remote operation will appear in the list.
 If the comonant you wish to operate does not appear on the screen, press the "Next" button to see more components.
 Once you locate the componant you wish to operate, press the oval that contains the componant's name.